 The Illinois Watch Co. decides to manufacturer primarily higher grade movements, those containing 17-23 jewels.

-The Illinois Watch Co. is purchased by Hamilton Watch Co.
-The factory continued operations until 1933.
-Illinois movements continued to be finished at the Hamilton factory until 1939.
+The Illinois Watch Co. is purchased by Hamilton Watch Co. following the death of company president Jacob Bunn, Jr. The factory continued operations in Springfield, Illinois until 1932.
+Illinois movements continued to be finished at the Hamilton factory until 1948.